pierre-db/BatchResize/README.md

 1. First you need to download the sources.
 I won't go in to the details of this step and let you decide your favorite way of doing this.

 Let's assume you have the *Resize* and *BatchResize* directories in a folder named */path/to/BatchResize*.
-We're going to create a new folder *bin* to put the binaries into once the compilation is done:
+You can go into this folder:

 `cd /path/to/BatchResize`

-`mkdir ./bin`

 2. Once downloaded we are goind to build the project file Resize.pro.